Unik-lif/course_notes/sicp_magic/read3.md

 )
 ;use these functions to build other complicated things.
 ```
+sequence your function, do it like module, therefore you can use it multiple times.

 1979: Richard Waters: 90% Fortran programs have similar procedure.

 ### ex2.33